Upset, Repository, & Judicial Sale

 The Upset Sale is to be scheduled no earlier than the 2nd Monday of September or no later than the last day of September each year.
 (Buyer Beware-All Sales Final).
 Properties listed for this sale carry with them all liens and judgments recorded in the Courthouse.
 Properties not sold in the Upset Sale may carry over into a Judicial Sale.
-Our Upset Sale is September 17th, 2018 in courtroom number one in the Uniontown Courthouse.
-We will be assigning bidder numbers starting at 8:30 a.m. in front of the courtroom.
+Our Upset Sale is September 18th, 2023.
+To view a list look under sale documents.

-If you are planning on bidding you need to be assigned a number.
-(Buyer Beware-All Sales Final) A title search performed is strongly recommended in order to be aware of any liens or judgments that may be against any property you are bidding on.
+If you are planning on bidding you need to pre-register with the Tax Claim Bureau (Buyer Beware-All Sales Final) A title search performed is strongly recommended in order to be aware of any liens or judgments that may be against any property you are bidding on.

 Method of payment for both sales are cash, money order, certified check or official check (no out of state checks).
 Personal checks will be accepted if accompanied with bank letter.
 Credit/debit cards are not accepted for the Upset and Judicial Sale.